purveshmakode24/blog/_posts/2019-12-13-working-with-forks.md

 #### Syncing a fork (Keeping fork up-to-date) {#syncing-a-fork}

 Sync a fork of a repository to keep it up-to-date with the upstream repository.
-* Updating your fork from original repo to keep up with their changes:
+* Updating your fork from the original repository to keep up with their changes:

 	```
 	    git pull upstream master